freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-structures/stacks/index.md

 Some basics operations of stack are:
 1. Push - Inserts an item at the top of the stack.
 2. Pop - Removes an item at the top of the stack.
+3. Top - Return the item at the top of the stack without popping.
-3. isEmpty - Check whether the stack is empty or not
+4. isEmpty - Check whether the stack is empty or not
-4. Size - Return the number of items in the stack
+5. Size - Return the number of items in the stack
 (All the operations can be done in O(1) time)

-Implementation of a stack is possible using either arrays or linked lists.
+Implementation of a stack is possible using arrays, linked lists or other dynamic collections such as array lists (Java) or vectors (C++).
+When dealing with dynamic collections, it is important to insert items at the end to prevent shifting and maintain an O(1) runtime on each operation.

 The following is a simple array implementation of the stack data structure with its most common operations.

 ```C++
 //Stack implementation using array in C++